NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 - From Ben Schwartz

 - To avoid polluting the digest type space with all the different ideas.

+- Although there are a lot of DS hacks that need to convey information about the delegation, we find the dry-run DS logic to be tightly coupled with the actual DS record.
+So it is not a hack per say but an addition to the DS information.

 - Sure, it will be another draft dependency then.
 Personally we'd prefer Petr's idea (see below).